awcodify/sysctl-theme/_posts/2025-05-13-automatic-featured-images.md

 ## Pattern Variations

-To add visual interest and uniqueness to each post, Sysctl Theme includes six different pattern variations that are automatically assigned based on your post title:
+To add visual interest and uniqueness to each post, Arsxy Theme includes six different pattern variations that are automatically assigned based on your post title:

 ### Pattern 0: Diagonal Stripes
 Creates elegant diagonal stripes across a gradient background, perfect for technical posts.